Skip to main content

 • Scalar-last: Q1, Q2, Q3, QC — the scalar is the last value on each data line

-VALAR follows the CCSDS AEM v2 convention and reads and writes scalar-last quaternions.
-The quaternion type indicator that some legacy AEM v1 files include (QUATERNION_TYPE = FIRST or LAST) is not used in v2 files: v2 always orders components scalar-last, and VALAR’s exporter emits v2 only.
+CCSDS 504.0-B-2 mandates scalar-last ordering, and VALAR reads and writes scalar-last quaternions.
+Because the order is fixed by the standard, B-2 files do not carry the legacy QUATERNION_TYPE indicator.
 When importing a third-party AEM file, confirm the producing system uses scalar-last ordering.
 A scalar-first file parsed as scalar-last will yield rotations that are silently wrong rather than producing a parse error.

 Euler Angle Sequences

-When ATTITUDE_TYPE = EULER_ANGLE, the data lines contain three rotation angles instead of four quaternion components.
-The metadata field EULER_ROT_SEQ declares which axis sequence the angles follow.
-Common sequences include:
+When ATTITUDE_TYPE = EULER_ANGLE, each data line carries three rotation angles — roll, pitch, yaw — instead of four quaternion components, and the metadata field EULER_ROT_SEQ declares which axis sequence the angles follow.
+VALAR writes the sequence in letter form, and the exporter offers three:

 Reference Frame Conventions

-AEM expresses attitude as a rotation between two named frames, REF_FRAME_A and REF_FRAME_B, with the direction declared by ATTITUDE_DIR (A2B or B2A).
+AEM expresses attitude as a rotation between two named frames, REF_FRAME_A and REF_FRAME_B.
+Under CCSDS 504.0-B-2 the direction is implicit in the ordering: every sample rotates a vector from REF_FRAME_A into REF_FRAME_B.

-• REF_FRAME_B is typically the spacecraft body frame.
+• REF_FRAME_B is the frame the attitude is measured to — typically the spacecraft body frame.
 Body frames are named by mission convention; CCSDS allows local labels such as SC_BODY_1, INSTRUMENT, or any frame defined elsewhere in the metadata.

 Time System Conventions